radennis/Ravit-Blog/blogs/UseRestToEnableOptimizedAutoscale.md

 # How to enable optimized autoscale on your cluster

-In this blog you learn how to how to  enable optimized autoscale feature on your cluster, which would enable your cluster to scale between a minimum and maximum capacity (number of instances) you set.
+In this blog you learn how to how to  enable optimized autoscale feature on your cluster, which would enable your cluster to scale between a minimum and maximum capacity (number of instances) you set, based on your usage.

 In addition, you will also learn how to run REST requests on Kusto resource and configure them and how to download armclient tool which enables you to run ARM requests very easily.